-I study the interactions between the chemistry, biology, and physics on coral reefs to better understand how coral reefs are changing and how to protect them in the future.
+I study the interactions between the chemistry, biology, and physics on coral reefs to better understand how coral reefs are changing and how to design solutions to protect them in the future.
 As a biogeochemist, I take a systems-level view, focusing on ecosystem metabolism on coral reefs (net photosynthesis and net calcification) because these rates are diagnostic of ecosystem-scale, instead of organismal, processes.
 I have led projects on Palmyra Atoll and American Samoa with Rob Dunbar to measure ecosystem metabolism and understand its controlling factors in relatively undisturbed settings.
 I have collaborated with Rebecca Albright, Ken Caldeira, and Yui Takeshita to study the effects of ocean acidification on coral reef calcification on an unconfined, natural coral reef.
 I have also started to explore how new isotopic tracers may help us identify the role of different members of the coral reef community in contributing to ecosystem metabolism.

-I have also worked with Justin Rogers and Stephen Monismith to study the physical oceanography of coral reefs.
+Finally, I have ongoing collaboration with physical oceanographic colleagues Justin Rogers and Stephen Monismith to study the physical oceanography of coral reefs.
 The water motion (currents, waves, tides) on coral reefs, called the hydrodynamics, sets the backdrop for the myriad biological and chemical interactions to occur.
 Another way to think about this is that the hydrodynamics set the "stage" across which the "actors" (coral reef organisms) allow the "play" (ecosystem metabolism and biogeochemical fluxes) to unfold.

 I use biogeochemistry to study kelp forests as well as coral reefs.
 Studying kelp forests along the California coast provides me with cold water analogs to tropical coral reefs and helps build my comparative understanding of the similarities and differences across coastal ecosystems.
 In conjunction with Kerry Nickols, Steve Litvin, Paul Leary, Tom Bell, and others, I led a year-long study which documented biogeochemical variability in a central California kelp forest.
 This was the first study to document long-term carbonate chemistry dynamics in a central California kelp forest.
 We found highly variable biogeochemical conditions within different portions of the kelp forest, separated by only a few hundred meters, and investigated the combination of physical oceanographic and biological factors that gave rise to the observed variability.
 We considered what this means for monitoring these critical coastal ecosystems in the future.
 We plan to expand this study to investigate the diel cycle of the same central California kelp forest in forthcoming papers.